Democrats 66: Ideology

 The ideology of D66 is a highly contested subject within the party and the question is tied to the reason for its existence.
 There are two currents within the party, namely the radical democrats and the progressive liberals.
 Although sometimes antagonistic, these two currents currently complement each other as both emphasise the self-realisation of the individual.
 The Radical League and the Free-thinking Democratic League, two early 20th century parties are historic exponents of these two traditions.

 Factions

 Radical democrats

 The first party congress emphasised radical democratisation of Dutch society and the political system.
 Its ideal was a two-party system.
-To obtain this, it wanted to reform the electoral system after the American first past the post model.
+To obtain this, it wanted to reform the electoral system after the British first past the post model.
 The electoral reform was gradually moderated as the party now favours German-style mixed member proportional representation.
 In this system, a national party-list election is used to make a first-past-the-post election representative to the nationwide vote.
 This radical democratisation was combined with a pragmatic and anti-dogmatic attitude towards politics.
 Hans van Mierlo, the party's leader between 1966 and 1972 and between 1986 and 1998 and the party's figurehead, was an important exponent of this tendency within the party.